Bear Spread Strategy

 Breakeven Point: Higher Strike- Max Loss 17398

-As can be seen from the example above the loss and profit is both limited.
+As can be seen from the example above the loss and profit are both limited.
 Maximum loss from this strategy is 52 and maximum profit is 48.
 The trader would start incurring losses if the price of the underlying asset increases i.e. inverse to what he has been speculating.
 The volatility of the underlying stock should increase for the strategy to generate profits.

 Bear Spread using Calls